-I always enjoy the cooler temperatures and brilliant colors of autumn, but even more so this year with a change of scenery.
+I always enjoy the cooler temperatures and brilliant colors of autumn, but even more so this year from a new location.
 The woods and pond behind our new home provide countless opportunities to revel in the beauty of earth, and it is much easier to feel close to God in these surroundings than sitting in a church sanctuary.